-The performative potential of ceramic facades: acoustic interfaces and musical instruments.
+The performative potential of ceramic facades: acoustic interfaces and musical instruments

-PlatFORM is anECAlab project exploring the role of ceramics (as a sustainable and less energy intensive material) in Architecture.
+PlatFORM is an ECAlab project exploring the role of ceramics (as a sustainable and less energy intensive material) in Architecture.
 In 2018, they invited us to explore performative potential of ceramic architectures and how they can enhance our experience of (personalised) space.
 This collaboration resulted in the exploration of ceramic surfaces as a sonic and visual interfaces that allows individuals to interact with, and shape their acoustic and luminous environment.
-Together we created two possible environmental scenarios that encourage reflection on the role of ceramics, sound and light as environmental thresholds to define the spaces we inhabit: Interfacing Soundscapes and Composing Topologies (more information below).
+Together we created two possible environmental scenarios that encourage reflection on the role of ceramics, sound and light as environmental thresholds to define the spaces we inhabit: Interfacing Soundscapes and Composing Topologies.

-This project was initially created for and exhibited at Tale Liverpool (22–30 September 2018; you can see the time-lapse video of the preparation below).
-It was also part of ICCaT's Open Circuit Festival in 2019 and at the Hand Held to Super Scale: Building with Ceramics exhibition that tool place at the Building Centre in London (20/09/2019-21/01/2020)
+This project was created for an exhibition at Tate Liverpool (22–30 September 2018).
+It was also part of ICCaT's Open Circuit Festival in 2019 and at the Hand Held to Super Scale: Building with Ceramics exhibition at the Building Centre in London (20/09/2019-21/01/2020)

 ECAlab: Rosa Urbano Gutierrez and Amanda Wanner